 - Stitch markers.

-How To Read C2C Patterns
+How To Read C2C Patterns (C2C Graphs)

 Line-by-line written instructions tell you exactly how many tiles to crochet next to each other in each diagonal row.
 This means that you don't have to count the pixels on the graph pattern anymore.